0x646e78/docker-plantuml/docker/README.md

     plantuml <diagram.puml>

-SVG output will be saved into `out/`
+SVG and PNG output will be saved into `out/`